AndersonRezende/changemac/README.md

 ChangeMac
 ==============
-Simple Shell Script to change mac from linux based systems
+Simple Shell Script to change mac address from linux based systems

-# Description
+### Information
 Leave some frequently used mac addresses saved or enter a new mac address

 ### Installation